niclake/niclake.github.io/_posts/2024-05-04-an-apple-wish-list.md

 - Please give us an iPhone Pro Mini.
 - Why does ANYTHING still use Lightning?
 USB-C for everything already, c'mon.
 - Why is sharing something via iCloud with a family member so wildly inconsistent and/or unintuitive?
+- Widgets should have an "extra small" size option thats just the size of an app icon.
+Also, every app should be able to dynamically set their app icon if the user enables it (i.e. Fantastical should be able to show me the date).

 I'm sure I have more deep in my bag, but these are my main ones right now.
 Do you have any gripes?